Rhiyo/anatole/README.md

 ```

 If you get any errors, make sure the `assets/css/` directory exists within your sites root folder.
-Include the newly generated `syntax.css` like a standard custom CSS script:
+Include the newly generated `syntax.css` like a standard custom css script:

 ```toml
 [params]